talmai/docker-ttrss/README.md

 # docker-ttrss

 This [Docker](https://www.docker.com) image allows you to run the [Tiny Tiny RSS](http://tt-rss.org) feed reader.
-Keep your feed history to yourself and access your RSS and atom feeds from everywhere.
-You can access it through an easy to use webinterface on your desktop, your mobile browser or using one of the available apps.
+An image is available as a [trusted build on the docker index](https://hub.docker.com/r/talmai/docker-ttrss/).

 ## About Tiny Tiny RSS